isomerpages/mpa-seathedifference/_for-jobseekers/Career Conversion Programme (CCP).md

 *   Shareholders of the participating company or its related entities
 *   Immediate ex-employees of the participating company or its related entities
 *   Related to the owners of the participating company

+For the full information on this programme, please refer to this [link](https://conversion.mycareersfuture.gov.sg/portal/ProgramDetails.aspx?ProgID=P00000429).